Suicide Loss and Grieving; My Personal Experience

-When I was left behind as a survivor of suicide there wasn’t much information available on how to deal with such a situation, and talking about it with others often left them feeling uncomfortable and unable to support me through such a traumatic experience.
+When I lost a loved one through suicide, there wasn’t much support or information available on how to deal with it, and the topic was primarily viewed with horrible stigmas.
+Therefore, talking about it with others often left them feeling uncomfortable and unable to help me.

 ACCEPTING THE NEWS

 Once I processed the loss, I began to ask why.
-It seems like such an extreme solution to temporary problems that can be solved in other ways.
-It is normal to keep asking questions until you have come to terms with the answers, or the lack of answers, you have come up with.
+Even though I had no idea why this decision was made, it seems like such an extreme solution to issues that might be solved in other ways.
+I kept wondering what I missed, or why he didn't share his troubles to get help.
+It is normal to keep asking questions and seek out answers, or to stumble with the lack of answers.

-After my loved one took his life, I tore apart the house, looking in every spot in every area seeking answers; hoping that he left anything that would help me to understand why.
-The thing about suicide is that even if we have answers, this is never an easy question to answer or understand.
+After my loss, I tore apart the house, looking in every spot seeking answers; hoping that he left anything that would help me to understand why.
+The thing about suicide is that even if we have answers, this is never an easy thing to understand.

-The endless strings of “If only I had done this or hadn’t done that, maybe he wouldn't have taken his life” haunted me for a very long time.
+The endless strings of “If only I had done this or hadn’t done that, maybe this wouldn't have happened” haunted me for a very long time.
 To this day, I still have a tendency to wonder “what if....”
-What can make things worse are when other people displace their own guilt by placing blame on you.

-It is quite a common occurrence with suicide survivors to place blame on themselves or others for the suicide.
-While it is normal to want to find someone to blame, and though the situation is difficult to understand, it is important to recognize that the person who died by suicide is the only one who can be properly blamed; as they are the one who has made this decision.
+It is quite a common occurrence during the grieving process to place blame on ourselves, or even on others for the suicide.
+While it is normal to want to find someone to blame, and though the situation is difficult to understand, it is important to recognize that the blame only creates greater hurts.

 BE PATIENT WITH YOURSELF

-Refrain from making major decisions in your life shortly after the death.
-Your grief may distort your ability to handle changes and to make sound choices.
-Despite your grief, feelings of depression and lack of interest to do so, realize that it will be important for you to take as good of care of yourself as you can.
+If possible, refrain from making major decisions in your life shortly after the death.
+Your grief may distort your ability to make sound choices.